utrigos/Disturbance_Generated_Competitive_Coexistence_Code/README.md

 Description of the overall project.

+### Dependencies

+* Describe any prerequisites, libraries, OS version, etc., needed before running the program.
+* ex.
+MATLAB parallel computing toolbox
+* Do we use anthing else?

 ### Example simulation

 Name of file ready to run and a description of the file.